 As steady, consistent follower growth can be interpreted as organic growth, some fake follower tools mimic these growth patterns by consistently adding only a few followers at a time — a practice called “dripping followers.”

-If influencers post videos in their feed, check to see that the views they get in their videos align with the number of followers they have.
+If influencers post videos in their feed, you can check influencer authenticity by confirming that the views they get in their videos align with the number of followers they have.
 Views on an individual video should be a meaningful percentage of their total followers.